KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/examples/README.md

 This video describes two types of attackers, associated abuse cases and loss events.
 The video explains the connection between these entities.

-3. Explanation of attack three for Theft of GCP credentials abuse case → [video 3 ▶](https://play.kth.se/playlist/dedicated/0_yxqycc9v/0_0tsn1yu7)
+3. Explanation of a Theft of GCP credentials compromise abuse case → [video 3 ▶](https://play.kth.se/playlist/dedicated/0_yxqycc9v/0_0tsn1yu7)

 This video goes through one path of the attack tree for the Theft of GCP credentials abuse case, explaining the difference between AND and OR events and how difficulty scores are set.

-4. Explanation of attack tree for Theft of GCP credentials abuse case with relation to infrastructure scheme → [video 4 ▶](https://play.kth.se/playlist/dedicated/0_yxqycc9v/0_wk1207ev)
+4. Explanation the Theft of GCP credentials abuse case and its relation to the infrastructure → [video 4 ▶](https://play.kth.se/playlist/dedicated/0_yxqycc9v/0_wk1207ev)

 This video explains how the attack path is related to the infrastructure scheme.
 The video follows one path for the attack tree related to the Theft of GCP credentials abuse case — compromising IAM services.
 The attack path is explained from the perspective of infrastructure modules.

-5. Explanation of attack tree for Log deletion abuse case with relation to infrastructure scheme → [video 5 ▶](https://play.kth.se/playlist/dedicated/0_yxqycc9v/0_ak24jq0k)
+5. Explanation for a Log deletion abuse case and its relation to the infrastructure → [video 5 ▶](https://play.kth.se/playlist/dedicated/0_yxqycc9v/0_ak24jq0k)

 This video explains the attack tree associated with Log deletion abuse cases in relation to the infrastructure scheme.
 The video describes the relation between MITRE ATT&CK techniques and attack path nodes, and explains the insider attacker’s intentions.